HOW WE HOMESCHOOL AND TRAVEL

 Do you picture a car driving all over the place while the kids study notebooks in the back seat when I say “homeschool while traveling”?
 Because that’s not at all what I mean!

-We are always after the best prices & deals for a traveling family for eating, doing stuff, learning, etc.
+I have faced financial hurdles with traveling, which helped me to learn how to budget everything properly and accordingly.
+I also learned to look for the best prices & deals for a traveling family for eating, doing stuff, learning, etc.

-I learned that cities have local discount packages, if you know where to look, and that shipping boxes of textbooks really can be affordable if you know the best shipping rates & methods, which I now do!
+I've learned that cities have local discount packages, if you know where to look, and that shipping boxes of textbooks really can be affordable if you know the best shipping rates & methods, which I now do!
 (And learned that hard way since, again, nothing in my Google searches ever helped me.)

 Kids truly do appreciate schedules and routines, so imagine my surprise when the kiddos ran to check “what’s next” every day from my created planners, schedules, and meal plans that I taped on the hotel wall!

-Remedies were discovered for creating family meals, 2-3 times a day, in a small space!
-We’ve had large kitchens and we’ve had kitchenettes!
-And we’ve had only microwave with those tiny hotel fridgettes.
-Creativity doesn’t even begin to describe it…!
+Remedies were discovered for creating family meals, 2-3 times a day, in a small space.
+We've had large kitchens, and we've had kitchenettes.
+And we've had only microwave with those tiny hotel fridgettes.
+Creativity doesn't even begin to describe it…!

 These are just a few of the examples we have learned over the years from our traveling, homeschool lifestyle!